Updated on December 10th, 2019 by Bob Ciura

 Source: Investor Presentation

-We think this is key for AT&T’s profitability and growth moving forward, and the first quarter shows not only that AT&T’s focus on costs is working, but also that its newer lines of business are driving growth.
+Overall, AT&T reported another strong quarter, and should continue to grow revenue and earnings through a number of positive catalysts.
+We think this is key for AT&T’s profitability and growth moving forward, and the financial results over the first three quarters of 2019 show not only that AT&T’s focus on costs is working, but also that its newer lines of business are driving growth.

 Balance Sheet Analysis